 Great optimization potential

-Analyzing campaign performance based on location can help you focus your marketing on the areas where you are getting the best results.
+Analyzing campaign messaging and performance based on physical location can help you focus your marketing on the areas where you are getting the best results.

 Geofencing vs. Geo-Targeting Difference: Comparison Table